Skip to main content

 Biography

-Dr Francisco Martin-Martinez is a Senior Lecturer in Chemistry and Natural Sciences in the Department of Chemistry at King’s College London.
+Dr Francisco Martin-Martinez is a Senior Lecturer in Natural Sciences and Computational Chemistry in the Department of Chemistry, and an affiliate member of the King’s Institute for AI.

-Fran began his academic journey at University of Granada in Spain, where he studied Chemical Engineering and earned a PhD in Theoretical and Computational Chemistry.
-Following his PhD, he held a postdoctoral position with the Quantum Chemistry Group at the Vrije Universiteit Brussel.
-He then moved to the Massachusetts Institute of Technology (MIT), where he worked as a Research Scientist under Prof. Markus Buehler for almost 6 years before starting a lecturer position at the Chemistry Department of Swansea University in 2020.
+Fran began his academic journey at University of Granada, where he studied Chemical Engineering and earned a PhD in Theoretical and Computational Chemistry.
+Following his PhD, he held a postdoctoral position at the Vrije Universiteit Brussel, before moving to the Massachusetts Institute of Technology (MIT), where he worked as a Research Scientist for almost 6 years.
+In 2020, he joined Swansea University as lecturer in Chemistry, before transitioning to King’s College London in 2024.
+He is also a member of the Thomas Young Centre, and honorary research fellow at Swansea University.

 Research Interests